-In June 2015, the SWMD Board and Citizen's Advisory Committee approved a new Five Year Plan (2016-2020), providing an analysis of current issues and direction for the next 5 years.
-An update to this plan is anticipated for 2020.
+In December 2020, the SWMD Board and Citizen's Advisory Committee approved a new Five Year Plan (2021-2026), providing an analysis of current issues and direction for the next 5 years.
+An update to this plan is anticipated at the end of 2026.